hyphaene-forks/next-apollo-demo/dev_process.md

 - it would be nice to add a linter, and a formatter, as best practices.

 **Test n°3** : does the home page shows a generated firstName ?
 OK

+### Server

+#### graphql

+Context:
+The server uses an old version of apollo-server-express.
+It also exposes only one resolver, supporting one query.

+Decision :
+Since I have only one query endpoint to expose, I will use official documentation to implement the graphql server.

+**test n°4** : Does the server expose the same API than before ?
+OK